zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-performance.md

 ### Part

-An example of a part baseline
+An example of a part performance alert criteria

 > partName value is part’s full name.